• Skip to primary navigation

 Remember that your iPad display might not rotate because the app you’re using does not allow screen rotation.
 To check that the problem is app related, go to your Home Screen and try and rotate the display.

-• On an iPad or iPhone with no Home Button: press and hold the Side/Top/Power button and either volume button until the slider appears.
+• On an iPad or iPhone with no Home Button: Press and hold the Side/Top/Power button and either volume button until the slider appears.

-• On an iPad or iPhone with a Home Button and iPod Touch: press and hold the Side/Top/Power button until the slider appears
+• On an iPad or iPhone with a Home Button and iPod Touch: Press and hold the Side/Top/Power button until the slider appears.

-• Drag the slider to turn the device off and after the device turns off, press and hold that Side/Top/Power button again until you see the Apple Logo.
+Regardless of your device, drag the slider to turn the device off when it appears.
+After the device turns off, press and hold that Side/Top/Power button again until you see the Apple logo.

 If you are unable to restart this way, then you may need to force a restart.